INFOSYS221-2021/lab-03-mdm/README.md

 START
 1. GET integer value
 2. IF integer value smaller than 0
-3. SET integer value to multiply by -1
+3. SET integer value to multiply of -1
    ENDIF
 4. FOR every digit in the integer value
    SET count value to count add 1